vendor rebates accounting treatment

 Accounting for Coupons and Rebates

-Regarding discounts and deals, coupons and rebates are two heavy hitters.
-But in the accounting ledger, they play by different rules, and it's important not to mix them up.
+Coupons and rebates are two heavy hitters in discounts and deals.
+However, in the accounting ledger, they play by different rules, and it’s important not to mix them up.

 Coupons: Immediate Discounts with a Twist